Antoni Gaudí: Adulthood and professional work

 In 1910, an exhibition in the Grand Palais of Paris was devoted to his work, during the annual salon of the Société des Beaux-Arts (Fine Arts Society) of France.
 Gaudí participated on the invitation of count Güell, displaying a series of pictures, plans and plaster scale models of several of his works.
 Although he participated hors concours, he received good reviews from the French press.
 A large part of this exposition could be seen the following year at the I Salón Nacional de Arquitectura that took place in the municipal exhibition hall of El Buen Retiro in Madrid.

 During the Paris exposition in May 1910, Gaudí spent a holiday in Vic, where he designed two basalt lampposts and wrought iron for the Plaça Major of Vic in honor of Jaume Balmes's centenary.
 The following year he resided as a convalescent in Puigcerdà while suffering from tuberculosis.
 During this time he conceived the idea for the façade of the Passion of the Sagrada Família.
-Due to ill health he prepared a will at the office of the notary Ramon Cantó i Figueres on 9 June, but later completely recovered.
+Due to ill health he prepared a will at the office of the notary Ramon Cantó i Figueres on 9 June, but later recovered.

-The decade from 1910 was a hard one for Gaudí.
+The decade from 1910 was hard for Gaudí.
 During this decade, the architect experienced the deaths of his niece Rosa in 1912 and his main collaborator Francesc Berenguer in 1914; a severe economic crisis which paralysed work on the Sagrada Família in 1915; the 1916 death of his friend Josep Torras i Bages, bishop of Vic; the 1917 disruption of work at the Colonia Güell; and the 1918 death of his friend and patron Eusebi Güell.
 Perhaps because of these tragedies he devoted himself entirely to the Sagrada Família from 1915, taking refuge in his work.
 Gaudí confessed to his collaborators:

 Gaudí dedicated the last years of his life entirely to the "Cathedral of the Poor", as it was commonly known, for which he took alms in order to continue.
 Apart from his dedication to this cause, he participated in few other activities, the majority of which were related to his Catholic faith: in 1916 he participated in a course about Gregorian chant at the Palau de la Música Catalana taught by the Benedictine monk Gregori M. Sunyol.

-In 1936, during the course of the Spanish Civil War, Gaudí's workshop in the Sagrada Familia was assaulted, destroying a large number of documents, plans and models of the modernist architect.